Inferring Magnetic Field Morphology and Dust Scattering Geometry from Mid-IR Polarimetry: the Extended Aitken Method: Application to CanariCam Data

 The absorption by silicates is extreme, as shown by the flux plots in Figure \ref{W3-SpecPol-NE+SW}, and we only display the data for which SNR$>$20.
 The average polarization values in 0\farcs56-diameter disk apertures from imaging polarimetry observations (Figure \ref{W3-pvecsPA-Obs-SNR+p}d,e,f) are plotted over the spectra with large diamonds and error bars that also show the approximate filter bandpasses.
 That aperture is chosen to approximately match the slit mask width of 0\farcs52.
 The horizontal dash-dotted lines show the maximum polarization and the PA at that wavelength, which is at 10.5 $\mu$m.
 Clearly, the spectropolarimetry and imaging polarimetry results are in agreement.

-To further demonstrate that the extended Aitken method can fit Stokes spectra better than the original method, we focus on the brighter mid-IR peak at offset (-0\farcs6, 0\farcs0), which is NE from the origin.
-Figure \ref{W3-SpecPol-AE+EAS-NEpeak} shows plots comparing the fits of Stokes spectra using the original Aitken method in the left column of plots (indicated with "Em+Abs" for 2 components) and extended Aitken method in right column of plots (indicated with "Em+Abs+Scat" for 3 components).
-The raw Stokes spectra at all wavelengths are plotted with small diamonds, and the blue histogram style lines are the average of values in 0.2 $\mu$m wavelength bins, with error bars showing the standard deviation of the 11 values in each bin.
+To further test the extended Aitken method we focus on the brighter mid-IR peak at offset (-0\farcs6, 0\farcs0), which is NE from the origin.
+Figure \ref{W3-SpecPol-AE+EAS-NEpeak} shows plots comparing the fits of Stokes spectra using the original Aitken method in the left column of plots and extended Aitken method in right column of plots as indicated in titles.
+The Stokes spectra at all wavelengths are plotted with small diamonds, and the blue histogram style lines are the average of values in 0.2 $\mu$m wavelength bins, with error bars showing the standard deviation of the 11 values in each bin.
 Only data with SNR $>$ 30 is analyzed, thus leaving a gap in data analysis between 9.2 and 10.2 $\mu$m of the plots.
-The derived absorptive components are plotted as red dashed curves, emissive components are blue dot-dashed curves, and the scattering component is plotted with violet short-dashed curves (right column of plots only).
-It is evident that the original Aitken method has difficulty fitting the Stokes spectra at shorter wavelengths, so including the scattering component (violet dotted curves) with the extended Aitken method produces a better fit to the Stokes spectra.
-The $\chi^2$ goodness of fits, measured by the square root of differences between data and fit, is improved by about 15\%, as indicated in the plots.
+All fits are to the blue histogram values of binned Stokes spectra, since less noisy.
+The derived absorptive components are plotted as red dashed curves, emissive components are blue dot-dashed curves, and the scattering component is plotted with violet short-dashed curves.
+The black curves are the sum of components, with shading indicating the range of 3-sigma uncertainty of the fits.
+It is evident that the original Aitken method has some difficulty fitting the Stokes spectra at shorter wavelengths, even accepting 3-sigma uncertainty, so including the scattering component (violet dotted curves) of the extended Aitken method produces a better fit to the Stokes spectra.
+The $\chi^2$ goodness of fits (square root of differences between data and fit) is improved by about 50\%.
+Table \ref{Table-SP-W3-NE} in the Appendix presents the coefficients, uncertainties, and $\chi^2$ of the fits.